 (Related: Why Everyone Is Foam Rolling Right Now—and You Should Too)

 Sitting on a chair with your feet flat on the floor, twist your upper body so your shoulders rotate to one side.
 You can use the chair for support, holding on to get a deep muscle stretch.

 Go only as far as you can comfortably.
 You will feel the pull from your lower back up to the middle of your back.
 “You may experience a painless crack from your spine, but that’s normal; it’s just the joints opening up,” says Larry Feldman, a chiropractor and the owner of The Performance Health Centre in Toronto.
 Hold for 20 seconds or six breaths, and return to the starting position.
 Repeat on the other side.

-(Curious about the benefits of these back stretches?
-Here’s what happens when you take the time to stretch properly.)
+(Related: Learn what happens when you take the time to stretch properly.)

 Sit on the floor with your knees bent underneath you to your left.
 With your left hand, hold on to your ankles.
 Raise your right arm and inhale.
 Extend and reach that arm over your head, and exhale as you feel the stretch along the right side of your torso.
 Hold for 20 to 30 seconds.
 Repeat twice; switch sides and do three reps.

 (Related: 3 Stretches That Are Good For Your Heart)